If your P-Card has been lost or stolen, please contact Wells Fargo immediately at 800.932.0036 (within U.S.) or 1.612.332.2224 (outside U.S.).

 What is the monthly statement approval process?

 The approval process takes place through CCER.
 After the 7-day cardholder review period, the approver has five days to review and approve the statement.
-Before approval, the cardholder must review transactions, confirm the expense account to be used and provide appropriate description of the business purpose for the purchase.
+Before approval, the cardholder must review transactions, confirm the expense account to be used and provide appropriate description of the business purpose for the purchase with sales tax and use tax marked appropriately.
 The cardholder then compiles and images all receipts supporting the transactions, a process called receipt imaging.
-The approver is then able to review and approve transactions online, confirming that allocations are accurate, receipts exist, and descriptions are complete.
+The approver is then able to review and approve transactions online, confirming that allocations are accurate, receipts exist, descriptions are complete, and sales tax and use tax fields are marked appropriately.
 By approving P-Card (those not marked personal) and out-of-pocket transactions, you affirm:

 See the Approver Quick Reference Guide for step-by-step approval instructions.

 How to get reimbursements through CCER?